pawar41/exam_sem7-ENDSEM/DL/README.md

 **Understanding and choosing appropriate activation functions is crucial for designing effective and efficient neural networks.**

-## Q2,b Overfitting and Dropout in Neural Networks
+## Q2 b Overfitting and Dropout in Neural Networks

 **Overfitting:**